 And then there is Gemini Solar, the largest solar power project in U.S. history approved by the Interior Department on May 11.
 Gemini Solar will sit on 7,100 acres of public land, the size of 5,369 football fields, in the Mohave Desert, about 30 miles northeast of Las Vegas.
 At an estimated cost of $1 billion, the three-year project will never come close to its target of 690 megawatts, enough to power 260,000 homes.

 None of this makes any sense, of course.
 Just as in the case of the mad captain who forces his passengers and crew to abandon the safety of a robust ocean liner to risk their lives in flimsy lifeboats, surviving our economic storm is far less likely if we try to recover our economies using the least reliable, most expensive and most environmentally damaging energy sources like wind and solar power.
-Contrary to Schulze’s dangerous plans, we do indeed need “go back to the old world” in which we relied on solid, dependable energy sources such as coal, oil, natural gas, nuclear and hydro power.
+Contrary to Schulze’s dangerous plans, we do indeed need to “go back to the old world” in which we relied on solid, dependable energy sources such as coal, oil, natural gas, nuclear, and hydropower.

 But it is worse than that.
-‘Green energy’ threatens our culture, our freedoms and our pocketbooks.
+‘Green energy’ threatens our culture, our freedoms, and our pocketbooks.
 They remain a complete delusion.
-Indeed, wind and solar power plants are more efficient when they are not running and are the most efficient and eco-friendly when they are never bought, never installed, and never operated, because they produce little or no net electrical power.
+Indeed, wind and solar power plants are more efficient when they are not running and are the most efficient and eco-friendly when they are never bought, never installed, and never operated because they produce little or no net electrical power.
 They also make no significant overall reduction in carbon dioxide emissions or pollution, and little reduction of fossil fuel burning.

 For ‘green’ power plants already bought and installed, the best option for an electrical utility and the community is to tear them down, recycle the materials, restore the wastelands, and give your wallet and the Earth a big green smile.

-Renowned film producer and left-wing activist Michael Moore has exposed the eco-charlatans in his newly-released documentary PLANET OF THE HUMANS.
+Renowned film producer and left-wing activist Michael Moore have exposed the eco-charlatans in his newly-released documentary PLANET OF THE HUMANS.
 Despite his misguided prejudice against industrial civilization, his movie is still a five-star, must-see film destined for at least one Oscar.
 Moore plants many gut-wrenching images in viewers’ psyches:

 - First, is the extensive damage done to our environment and the Earth’s bio-system to land strip, mine, produce, transport, install and operate solar and wind plants.
 We start with preparing the installation sites, where thousands of acres of trees are felled and the landscape razed.
 They bulldoze hills down and fill over the valleys and streams.
 The land areas ruined are vast.
 National Renewable Energy Laboratory scientist Walter Musial explained, “To have a wind farm large enough to power Long Island in New York state would take an area half the size of Long Island.
 Putting it offshore makes a lot of sense.”
-Yes, if you care nothing for the cost, environmental damage and the threat to whale populations, explained by Paul Driessen in this important article.
+Yes, if you care nothing for the cost, environmental damage, and the threat to whale populations, explained by Paul Driessen in this important article.